Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: JSJ-decompositions of Finitely Presented Bestvina--Brady Groups

 If we further fix another family $\mathcal{H}$ of subgroups of $G$ and require that each $H\in\mathcal{H}$ fixes a point in an $\mathcal{A}$-tree $T$, then $T$ is called an \emph{$(\mathcal{A},\mathcal{H})$-tree}.
 If an $(\mathcal{A},\mathcal{H})$-tree $T$ is universally elliptic and dominates any other universally elliptic $(\mathcal{A},\mathcal{H})$-tree, then $T$ is called a \emph{JSJ-tree over $\mathcal{A}$ relative to $\mathcal{H}$}, and the corresponding graph of groups decomposition $\mathcal{G}=T/G$ is called a \emph{JSJ-decomposition of $G$ over $\mathcal{A}$ relative to $\mathcal{H}$}.

-\begin{definition} An \emph{edge-elliptic abelian JSJ-decomposition} of $H_{\Gamma}$ is a JSJ-decomposition over $\mathcal{A}$ relative to $\mathcal{H}$, where $\mathcal{A}$ is the family of abelian subgroups of $H_{\Gamma}$ and $\mathcal{H}=\lbrace\langle e\rangle \ \vert \ e \ \text{is} \\ \text{a directed edge of} \ \Gamma\rbrace$. \end{definition}
+\begin{definition} An \emph{edge-elliptic abelian JSJ-decomposition} of $BB_{\Gamma}$ is a JSJ-decomposition over $\mathcal{A}$ relative to $\mathcal{H}$, where $\mathcal{A}$ is the family of abelian subgroups of $BB_{\Gamma}$ and $\mathcal{H}=\big\lbrace\langle e\rangle \ \vert \ e\in E(\Gamma)\big\rbrace$. \end{definition}

 We now describe a graph of groups decomposition of $A_{\Gamma}$ given in \cite{grovesandhullabeliansplittingsofraags}.
 For our purpose, we further assume that $\Gamma$ has no cut-vertices.
-Suppose $A_{\Gamma}$ acts on a tree such that each generator acts elliptically.
-Observe that $\Gamma$ cannot be a complete graph; otherwise, the action will be trivial.
-Let $K_{1},\cdots,K_{n}$ be a collection of the minimal size separating $k$-cliques of $\Gamma$, $k\geq 2$.
-Each of these separating $k$-cliques gives a splitting of $A_{\Gamma}$ over $A_{K_{i}}$, and the vertex groups are $A_{\Gamma_{ij}\cup K_{i}}$, where $\Gamma_{ij}$ is a connected component of $\Gamma\setminus K_{i}$.
-For each vertex group $A_{\Gamma_{ij}\cup K_{i}}$, spot the minimal size (larger than $k$) of separating cliques of $\Gamma_{ij}\cup K_{i}$, then each of these separating cliques gives a splitting of the vertex group $A_{\Gamma_{ij}\cup K_{i}}$ over abelian subgroups defined by that separating clique.
+Suppose that $A_{\Gamma}$ acts on a tree such that each generator acts elliptically.
+Observe that $\Gamma$ cannot be a complete graph; otherwise, the action would be trivial.
+Let $K_{1},\cdots,K_{n}$ be the minimal size separating $k$-cliques of $\Gamma$, $k\geq 2$.
+By Theorem~\ref{abelian splittings of raags}, each of these separating $k$-cliques gives a splitting of $A_{\Gamma}$ over $A_{K_{i}}$, and the vertex groups are $A_{\Gamma_{\alpha\beta}\cup K_{i}}$, where $\Gamma_{\alpha\beta}$ is a connected component of $\Gamma\setminus K_{i}$.
+For each vertex group $A_{\Gamma_{\alpha\beta}\cup K_{i}}$, spot the minimal size (greater than $k$) separating cliques of $\Gamma_{\alpha\beta}\cup K_{i}$.
+Then each of these separating cliques gives a splitting of the vertex group $A_{\Gamma_{\alpha\beta}\cup K_{i}}$ over abelian subgroups defined by the associated RAAGs of those separating cliques.
 Continue this procedure, we obtain a graph of groups decomposition $\mathcal{G}_{A_{\Gamma}}$ of $A_{\Gamma}$.
-In fact, $\mathcal{G}_{A_{\Gamma}}$ is a vertex-elliptic abelian splitting.
-We refer the reader to \cite{grovesandhullabeliansplittingsofraags} for a more detailed description and the proof of the next theorem.
+In fact, the decomposition $\mathcal{G}_{A_{\Gamma}}$ is a vertex-elliptic abelian splitting.
+We refer the reader to \cite{grovesandhullabeliansplittingsofraags} for a more detailed description and the proof of the following theorem.